This version of the guidance includes new information on:

 High quality educational visits play an important role in enriching teaching and learning as well as support learner wellbeing.
 In line with the relaxation of other restrictions, such as the reopening of indoor and outdoor visitor attractions and the resumption of indoor and outdoor organised activities, schools and settings may wish to consider undertaking domestic day visits where visiting locations outside of the school or setting estate is integral to the learning experience.

-Schools and settings wishing to undertake domestic day educational visits should continue to undertake the usual risk assessment processes when planning visits.
-This risk assessment should include arrangements if a learner develops Covid-19 symptoms during the visit.
+Schools and settings wishing to undertake any types of educational visits should continue to undertake the usual risk assessment processes.
+This risk assessment should include arrangements for what will happen if a member of the group (a learner or staff member) develops COVID-19 symptoms during the visit.
 Travel time should be minimised wherever possible.
 Schools and settings should also consider the guidance set out elsewhere in this document, including but not limited to:

 - maintaining social distancing